 BATA welcomes aboard pets and service animals with the following guidelines.

-You may transport your small pet on buses if:
+You may transport your small pet on BATA buses if:

-• It is in a completely closed cage, case or carrier
+• It is completely secure in an enclosed cage, case or carrier

 • The cage/case fits on your lap or on the floor between the seats